Contents

 Introduction

-- Usually it is a piece of proximal bowel passing inside a more distal piece
+- Usually a piece of proximal bowel passes inside a more distal piece

 - Most commonly, the distal ileum passing through the ielocaecal valve into the colon